 Our Analysis and Test Results

-The Coleman 16-Can was one of the smallest coolers we reviewed in this category.
-You could fit 16 cans in there, barely, but it also barely held the standard seven-pound bag of ice.
-To our not-surprise, we found that this cooler, along with the other Coleman cooler we reviewed, the Coleman 42 Can Removable Liner, performed the worst out of those tested in our head-to-head ice retention test.
+The Coleman 16-Can is one of the smallest coolers we reviewed in this category.
+You can fit 16 cans in there, barely, but it also barely holds the standard seven-pound bag of ice.
+To our not-surprise, we found that this cooler performed the worst out of those tested in our head-to-head ice retention test.
 Holding ice for less than 24 hours, this was the first cooler to allow seven pounds of ice to melt completely.
-However, it should be noted that this is also the least expensive option and it doesn't boast any lofty claims.
+However, we should note that this is also the least expensive option, and it doesn't boast any lofty claims.

 Ease of Use

-The Coleman delivered when it came to ease of use — it did exactly what it was designed to do.
-It carried well over the shoulder, the front pocket was big enough for silverware and a bottle opener, and the large zippered top gave testers plenty of space to work with.
-For an easy afternoon out, or simply to carry your lunch and a 6-pack, this little package worked great.
-The plastic insert makes washing easy, providing the cooler has been upright, and no residue has made it underneath the insert, but it did raise durability questions.
-There were also some additional features that puzzled testers.
-There are several mesh pockets, one on each side and one under the lid, which weren't big enough for much more than wrappers.
+The Coleman delivers when it comes to ease of use — it does what it was designed to do.
+It carries well over the shoulder, the front pocket is big enough for silverware and a bottle opener, and the large zippered top gave testers plenty of space.
+For an easy afternoon out, or to carry your lunch and a 6-pack, this little package works great.
+The plastic insert makes washing easy, providing the cooler has been upright, and no residue has made it underneath the insert, but it does raise durability questions.
+There are also some additional features that puzzled testers.
+There are several mesh pockets, one on each side and one under the lid, which aren't big enough for much more than wrappers.
 There are also some bungees on the top of the lid that don't seem to have much more than an aesthetic purpose.
-These features didn't make anything easier or harder to use, but they didn't really add much.
+These features don't make anything easier or harder to use, but they don't add much.

 Regarding durability, the Coleman 16-Can is another "you get what you pay for" situation.
 It has a light nylon canvas exterior and a plastic liner.
-It seemed to be only a matter of time before the liner broke or a tear in the lining would develop.
-While it should be understood that this cooler isn't made for hard use, it would be nice to have a little more confidence in its construction.
+It seems to be only a matter of time before the liner breaks or a tear in the canvas would develop.
+While it should be understood that this cooler isn't for hard use, it would be nice to have a little more confidence in its construction.

-The Coleman 16r is the least expensive soft cooler we looked at.
+The Coleman 16 is the least expensive soft cooler we tested.
 At $20, it provides a small and easy to use package with few bells and whistles.